Review the PPSC Health Sciences Biology Sequence Chart.

 If your RN license is in good standing, you will need to apply for licensure by endorsement from your new State Board of Nursing.

-There are typically one summer course in the Nursing program for the first two year courses, except for the AAS/LPN Exit Option course NUR 169/1069 Transition into Practical Nursing, or for the AAS/LPN-RN Bridge course, NUR 189/1089.
+There are typically no summer course in the Nursing program for the first two year courses, except for the AAS/LPN Exit Option course NUR 169/1069 Transition into Practical Nursing, or for the AAS/LPN-RN Bridge course, NUR 189/1089.
 This is also the only time these courses are offered.
 If a student has the BSN in mind for the future and wants to take summer courses, they can take general education courses for the BSN.
 Or, if they are accepted and have completed their first semester in the AAS/Nursing program, they may apply to get into the PPSC BSN program and may take the 300/3000-400/4000 level NUR courses online.
 If they have been accepted into any Dual Enrollment program, such as at UCCS or CSU-Pueblo, they could take upper division BSN courses online in the summer as well.
 Please contact CSU-Pueblo, UCCS or your target BSN institution to find out more about these courses.

 Our program is locally and nationally accredited so our graduates do transfer state to state.

 Nurses who carry the RN title and license and the BSN title are both RNs.
-Both have completed the National Council Licensure Examination (NCLEX) — a national test that’s required for licensing and practice as a nurse in the United States.
+Both have completed the National Council Licensure Examination (NCLEX) — a national test that is required for licensing and practice as a nurse in the United States.
 The largest difference between the two is the level and length of education they have received.
 To become an RN, students can earn an AAS/Nursing from a college or university program or a Diploma of Nursing through a hospital-based nursing program.
 BSN-prepared nurses have completed a bachelor’s degree from an accredited college or university and have received additional training in leadership, management, and administrative roles.
 Both AAS/Nursing-prepared and BSN-prepared nurses can care for patients and perform traditional duties such as assessments, completion of procedures within the scope of practice, and medical charting.
 But an RN without a bachelor’s degree may not qualify for some nursing jobs that require additional education.
-These jobs may include nurse educator roles, some unit or departmental coordinator roles, and management positions.
+These jobs may include nurse educator roles, some unit or departmental coordinator roles, flight nurses, and management positions.
 Many hospitals require all new hires to have at least a BSN.

 PPSC’s BSN Completion program is designed for actively licensed nurses.
-The PPSC BSN program also has the Dual-Enrollment option for students currently in an AAS/Nursing degree.
+The PPSC BSN program also has the Dual-Enrollment option for students currently in an AAS Nursing degree.

 There are other Dual-Enrollment options where it is possible to start the upper-division Nursing courses, but students must be admitted into those 4-year institutions.
 Students should research on their own and communicate directly with the institutions of their choice to verify admissions processes, general education requirements, Financial Aid and military funding streams.